ssilverman/QNEthernet/README.md

 * `Ethernet.linkStatus()` unabashedly returns a `bool` and not `EthernetLinkStatus`.
 You'll have to create your own mapping to an enum of this name if you want to use it in the Arduino fashion.
-* Files added to lwIP:
+* Files that configure lwIP for our system:
-  * sys_arch.c
+  * src/sys_arch.c
-  * lwip/src/include/lwipopts.h &larr; Use this one for tuning
+  * src/lwipopts.h &larr; Use this one for tuning
-  * lwip/src/include/arch/cc.h
+  * src/arch/cc.h
 * The main include file, `QNEthernet.h`, in addition to including the `Ethernet` instance, also includes the headers for `EthernetClient`, `EthernetServer`, and `EthernetUDP`.